ELIXIREstonia/elixirestonia.github.io/content/news/posts/2025/viiba_koostamine_majandusteaduskond.md

 template: training_en.html

 # You may use full custom title here.
 If omitted, it will be generated from course name.
-title: Data visualisation (theory) - 20.03.2025
+title: Viiba koostamine suure keelemudeli jaoks (majandusteaduskonna töötajatele) - 15.04.2025
 draft: false
 hide:
   - toc

 # Date of this blog post:
-date: 2025-02-03
+date: 2024-04-03
 authors:
   - Diana

 # These are used only for ELIXIR EE site categories, not the course keywords on TESS
 categories:
+  - workshop
-  - Data visualisation
+  - prompting
-  - charts
+  - ChatGPT

 # Fill in the course details:
 course:
-  name: Data visualisation (theory)
+  name: Viiba koostamine suure keelemudeli jaoks (majandusteaduskonna töötajatele)

   # Keep this in English (used in metadata)
   provider: University of Tartu, Institute of Computer Science